Connect with us

 It is also used in flooring, wall covering and ceiling material as vinyl tiles which are inexpensive and common in many interiors such as offices, homes, hospitals, and hotels.

-PVCs contain phthalates and dioxins which interfere with the production and normal activity of human hormones thereby affecting the functions of thyroid, pancreas, adrenal, pituitary and reproductive glands.
+PVCs contain phthalates and dioxins which interfere with the production and normal activity of human hormones thereby affecting the functions of the thyroid, pancreas, adrenal, pituitary, and reproductive glands.

 The production of PVC and its disposal also exposes humans to toxic substances.